bolabaden/NCSDecomp/docs/README-CLI.md

 ### Executable won't start

-Windows security might be blocking it.
+**Windows:** Windows security might be blocking it.
 Right-click the executable → Properties → Check "Unblock" → Apply.

+**macOS:** You may need to allow the app in System Preferences → Security & Privacy.

+**Linux:** Ensure the executable has execute permissions: `chmod +x NCSDecompCLI/NCSDecompCLI`

 ## Getting Help

+**Windows:**

 - Run `.\NCSDecompCLI\NCSDecompCLI.exe --help` for a full list of options
 - Run `.\NCSDecompCLI\NCSDecompCLI.exe --version` for version information

+**macOS/Linux:**

+- Run `./NCSDecompCLI/NCSDecompCLI --help` for a full list of options
+- Run `./NCSDecompCLI/NCSDecompCLI --version` for version information

 - Visit [https://bolabaden.org](https://bolabaden.org) for more resources

 ## Credits